 The recommendations from the audit are prioritised in a roadmap of activity, based on what we expect to have the greatest impact on the bottom line.

-We launch our roadmap and implement the changes to the site, measuring against hypotheses and monitoring the impact the amendments have on conversions.
+We launch our roadmap and implement the changes to your Shopify site, measuring against hypotheses and monitoring the impact the amendments have on conversions.

 By constantly analysing and reviewing the changes we make, we’re able to understand the impact they’re having and tweak or amend in order to maximise the value from them.

-CRO is not a one-off exercise - every brand’s audience, and ecommerce itself, are constantly evolving, and there are always ways to enhance performance by reviewing and tweaking an online store.
+CRO is not a one-off exercise - every brand’s audience, and ecommerce itself, are constantly evolving, and there are always ways to enhance performance by reviewing and tweaking a Shopify store.

 A/B or split testing is a process in which versions of a variable (such as onpage elements like imagery, a CTA, a headline or copy) are shown to two different segments of your site visitors at the same time to determine which has the most impact.
 The data from these experiments enables better decisions to be made about changes to your website by demonstrating the best way to solve onsite issues or optimise a particular element for better results.